xactai/ELI-ALPR/README.md

 ------------

+### **ELI-ALPR Image Output**

+- The output image highlights ELI-ALPR's performance, showcasing its ability to detect and recognize cars, bikes, and their license plates.
+Each plate is accurately identified, with bounding boxes drawn around the plates, and the recognized plate number displayed above the corresponding vehicle.
+This demonstrates the system’s effectiveness in both vehicle and license plate detection.

+<video controls src="outputs/Images/ELI-ALPR_Academic_Image_output.webm" title="IMAGE-OUTPUT"></video>

 ### **References**

 For a deeper understanding of the YOLO-based approach and how it enhances ALPR performance, please refer to the original research papers